-- 5 If necessary, from the Enter Credentials section, select the authentication method that the printers are using, and then enter the credentials. - 6 If necessary, from the Assign Configurations section, associate a configuration to a printer model.
-For information on creating a configuration, see "Creating a configuration" on page 45.

-7 Click Save Profile or Save and Run Profile.
+- 6 If necessary, from the Assign Configurations section, associate a configuration with a printer model.
+For information on creating a configuration, see "Creating a configuration" on page 59. - 7 Click Save Profile or Save and Run Profile.

 Note: A discovery can be scheduled to occur regularly.
-For more information, see "Creating a schedule" on page 58.
+For more information, see "Creating a schedule" on page 76.